OSInside/kiwi/doc/source/building_images/build_simple_disk.rst

 Adding CD/DVD Drives
 ^^^^^^^^^^^^^^^^^^^^

-{kiwi} supports the addition of IDE and SCSCI CD/DVD drives to the virtual machine using the `vmdvd` element for the `vmdk` image format.
-In the following example we add two drives: one with a SCSCI and another with a IDE controller:
+{kiwi} supports adding IDE and SCSCI CD/DVD drives to the virtual machine using the `vmdvd` element for the `vmdk` image format.
+The following example adds two drives: one with a SCSCI and another with a IDE controller:

 .. code:: xml